Harry Wager had high hopes when enrolling. They've been surpassed.

 A competitive runner and a keen surfer, Harry enjoys the outdoors.
 In fact, he aims to combine his passion for long-distance running with his passion for Product Design.

 “I’m keen to design range of ‘soft’ goods.
-For example, I designed a running belt last year.
+For example, I designed a running belt in my first year.

 “One of the main reasons I chose to study Product Design was to start my own business and the programme at Otago Polytechnic does give you the tools to do that.”